qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/image_clipping_and_combining.rst

 Image clipping and combining
 ****************************
-qooxdoo integrates the support for clipping and combining images in the framework and both features are heavily used within the framework mainly in the different themes like <.:ui_theming|appearance or decoration theme>.
+qooxdoo integrates the support for clipping and combining images in the framework and both features are heavily used within the framework mainly in the different themes like :doc:`appearance or decoration theme <.:ui_theming>`.

 Setup
 =====

 <note>
-To be able to use image clipping and combining you need an installed <tools_beyond_python_sdk|ImageMagick> package.
+To be able to use image clipping and combining you need an installed :doc:`ImageMagick <tools_beyond_python_sdk>` package.
 </note>

 To use the two features you have to create a config file which can be used by the generator to clip or combine images.
 Altough it is possible to integrate the jobs for clipping and combining in your ``config.json`` file of your application, **the better way** is to create an own config file for the image manipuations to separate it from the application configuration.